wethod/learning-center-staging/content/glossary/index.md

 last: true

 ---

 ### Pipeline Value

-This is the total estimated value of the pipeline's projects, weighted on their probability.
+This value indicates the total estimated value of the pipeline's projects, weighted on their probability.

 ### Project Status